AndrejGo/m1-rev/README.md

 ```
 # bputil -nkcas
 ```
-and run
+and choose the disk that matches the ID you saw earlier.
+Then run
 ```
 # csrutil disable
 ```
+and choose the 'Linux' option.
 If a 'Failed to create local policy' error pops up, run
 ```
 # csrutil clear
 ```

 ### Download Xcode
 I had to create an Apple account to access the App store and install Xcode.
-We need this to build the kernel extension that Dougall Johnson provides on his GitHub.
+We need this to build the kernel extension.

 ### Build and load the PMCKext2 extension
 Good information on how to build and load kernel extensions in MacOS was